 To establish an SSL connection to the Kafka bootstrap server, you can use the Kafka Manager Connection Config tab.
 On this tab, you can enter the same configuration parameters that you would in a Kafka client application properties file.
-(For information on configuring connections using the nsqcmkafka.properties file, refer to the Connection Manager for Kafka chapter in the Nastel Navigator Components Installation Guide.)
+(For information on configuring connections using the nsqcmkafka.properties file, refer to the Connection Manager for Kafka chapter in the Components Installation Guide.)

 Due to the large number of possible Kafka configuration options, the configuration tab is provided to allow you to enter the specific parameters that are relevant to your environment.
-The configuration tab shown below is an example of parameters for setting up secure connections with SASL/SSL.